Arambourgiania: Classification

 Arambourgiania was assigned to a newly named subfamily called Azhdarchinae by Nessov in 1984, though it was still known as "Titanopteryx" at that time.
 Azhdarchinae also included the pterosaurs Azhdarcho and Quetzalcoatlus.
 Nessov assigned the Azhdarchinae to the family Pteranodontidae based on their toothless beaks.
 Unaware of the creation of Azhdarchinae, American paleontologist Kevin Padian created the family Titanopterygiidae, which included both "Titanopteryx" and Quetzalcoatlus.
 Titanopterygiidae was united based on the shape and proportions of the cervical vertebrae, and was differentiated from Pteranodontidae.
 Two years later, in 1986, Padian became aware of the existence of Azhdarchinae and declared his Titanopterygiidae to be a junior synonym of this taxon, as he believed that the diagnoses of the cervical vertebrae for both groups were identical.
 He removed Azhdarchinae from Pteranodontidae based on his previous diagnoses, and he would further elevate it to family level, creating Azhdarchidae as it is known today.
 Since the 1980s, many genera have been named or reassigned to the genus, with fossils of azhdarchids known from every continent besides Antarctica.

 The classification of Arambourgiania as a derived (advanced) Azhdarchid in the subfamily Quetzalcoatlinae has been consistent in recent studies, though its exact position is disputed.
 One of its closest relatives is Quetzalcoatlus according to multiple phylogenetic analyses; these two genera are often recovered as sister taxa.
 However, several other studies instead favored a closer relationship between Arambourgiania and the azhdarchids Mistralazhdarcho and Aerotitan.

 Below are two cladograms from different studies that show the position of Arambourgiania within Azhdarchidae.
 The first cladogram is based on the phylogenetic analysis by American paleontologist Brian Andres in 2021, which places Arambourgiania as the sister taxon of Quetzalcoatlus.
-The second cladogram is based on the 2023 study by paleontologist Rodrigo Pêgas and colleagues and placed Arambourgiania in a trichotomy with Mistralazhdarcho and Aerotitan.
+The second cladogram is based on the 2023 study by paleontologist Rubi Pêgas and colleagues and placed Arambourgiania in a trichotomy with Mistralazhdarcho and Aerotitan.